lokyoung/rails-chatting/README.md

 ## Realtime Chatting
-This is a realtime-chatting room app base on Rails5
+This is a realtime-chatting room app base on Rails5.
+Use ActionCable to make the user can talk to each other real-time.

 ## Requirements
 * Ruby 2.2.0 +